An Engager's Guide to IR35

 A brief overview

-In this IR35 guidance piece for engagers of contractors, we explore what it is and the importance of getting things right.
+In this Off-Payroll Working / IR35 guide for engagers of contractors, we explore what it is and the importance of getting things right.

-As an engager, your role is to determine whether the individual contractor working through an intermediary (such as a limited company) should be classified as “inside” or “outside” IR35.
-In essence, you need to assess if their working relationship with you resembles employment.
+As an engager, you are responsible for deciding whether the Off-Payroll Working rules apply to any contractors you engage who provide their services through an intermediary, such as a limited company.
+This decision is often described as determining whether a contract falls “inside IR35” or “outside IR35”.
+In essence, you need to assess if the worker’s working relationship with you resembles employment.
 If so, they should be taxed as an employee.

-- IR35 Status Determination: You are responsible for determining the IR35 status of any contractors you engage through intermediaries.
+- OPW / IR35 Status Determination: You are responsible for determining the OPW / IR35 status of any contractors you engage through intermediaries.
 This involves evaluating both the written contract and the actual working practices to decide if the relationship with the contractor amounts to employment for tax purposes.

 - Reasonable Care: You must take “reasonable care” when making your determination.
 HMRC expects you to consider all relevant factors and to be diligent in your decision-making process.
 Failing to take reasonable care could result in liability for unpaid taxes and penalties if your determination is later challenged.

-- Fee Payer Obligations: If your determination places the contractor “inside” IR35, the fee payer (which could be you or another party, depending on the contractual chain) is responsible for deducting tax and National Insurance contributions (NIC) at source.
+- Fee Payer Obligations: If your determination places the contractor “inside IR35” (i.e. the OPW rules apply), the fee payer (which could be you or another party, depending on the contractual chain) is responsible for deducting tax and National Insurance contributions (NIC) at source.
 This is known as making “deemed employment deductions.”

 - Dispute Resolution: Contractors have the right to challenge your IR35 determination if they disagree with it.
 You must have a process in place to handle disputes and respond within 45 days.
 If you fail to respond or resolve the issue within this period, you will be liable for the tax obligations, regardless of the initial decision.

-You can find further details on responsibilities within HMRC’s online IR35 guidance platforms here.
+You can find further details on responsibilities within HMRC’s online Off-Payroll Working and IR35 guidance platforms here.

 What is the difference between inside and outside IR35?